Andrée Howard

-Andrée Howard (3 October 1910 – 18 April 1968), originally Andrea, was a British ballet dancer and choreographer.
-She created over 30 ballets, of which almost nothing remains.
+Andrée Howard (3 October 1910 – 18 April 1968), originally Louise Andréa Enriqueta Howard, was a British ballet dancer and choreographer.
+She created over 30 ballets.

 Early life

-Andrée Howard was born in London on 3 October 1910.
+Louise Andréa Enriqueta Howard was born on 3 October 1910.
 Her career as a dancer began as a pupil of Marie Rambert and she also studied in Paris where she danced in early performances of Léonide Massine's Les Présages.

 Career

 Her ballet Death and the Maiden (choreography and costumes) for Ballet Rambert based on the music by Franz Schubert was premiered at the Duchess Theatre, London, on 23 February 1937, danced by herself as The Maiden, and John Bryon as Death.
 On 18 January 1940, it received its American Ballet Theatre premiere at The Center Theatre, New York, danced by Howard, and with Kurt Karnakoski as Death.

 Her 1939 Lady into Fox was based on David Garnett's 1922 first novel under his own name Lady into Fox.
 Reviewing the 2006 reinterpretation, Judith Mackrell of The Guardian called it "a seminal Ballet Rambert work".
 Unfortunately, all that choreographer Mark Baldwin could find of the original choreography was a 12-minute jerky silent film.
 Baldwin stated: "There are all these fabulous ballets like Lady Into Fox still waiting for us to dip into.
 The past is such a fabulous resource."

 Her best known work is La fête étrange (1940) created for the short-lived London Ballet and premiered at the Arts Theatre, London on 23 May 1940.
 It was based on an episode in Alain Fournier's novel Le Grand Meaulnes, with a significantly adapted libretto by Ronald Crichton, who also chose the six piano pieces and songs used in the score (orchestrated by Guy Warrack).
 Stage design and costumes were by Sophie Fedorovitch.
 The piece was so successful that it was taken up by The Royal Ballet in 1958 and has since been performed over 200 times by them and by Scottish Ballet.
 A 1958 film of the Royal Ballet production exists.
 More recent revivals have used am orchestration by Lennox Berkeley.

 In 1938, she was one of the founding members of Antony Tudor's London Ballet along with Hugh Laing, Agnes de Mille, Peggy van Praagh, Maude Lloyd and Walter Gore.
 With the onset of World War II, in 1940 was invited with them to New York, joining Richard Pleasant's and Lucia Chase's reorganised Ballet Theater.
 Chase's company was later to become the American Ballet Theatre.